ldalaut/laureline_dalaut.github.io/content/publication/journal-article/index.md

 ---
-title: "Which processes structure global pelagic ecosystems and control their trophic functioning?
+title: "Article : Which processes structure global pelagic ecosystems and control their trophic functioning?
 Insights from the mechanistic model APECOSM"
 authors:
 - Laureline Dalaut
 - Nicolas Barrier